Cobourg CDCI West

-Cobourg District Collegiate Institute West (CDCI) was a high school in Cobourg, Ontario, founded in 1901.
+Cobourg District Collegiate Institute West (CDCI) was a high school in Cobourg, Ontario, Canada, founded in 1901.

 The school is located on King Street West.
-Cobourg West closed in June 2015, and merged with Cobourg East High School.
+Cobourg West closed in June 2015 and merged with Cobourg East High School.
 In September 2014, Cobourg East was renamed Cobourg Collegiate Institute.
-The former CDCI West building was purchased, and has become William Academy, a co-educational private school for grades 7 to 12.
+The former CDCI West building was purchased and has become William Academy, a co-educational private school for grades 7 to 12.